boushrabettir/textboost/README.md

 ## About Textboost

-TextBoost is an innovative tool that leverages the power of AI and machine learning to enhance the reading experience, particularly for individuals with ADHD.
+TextBoost is a bionic reading tool that leverages the power of machine learning to enhance the reading experience and organization, particularly for individuals with an inability to focus.

 ## How TextBoost Harnesses Machine Learning

 Powered by advanced machine learning algorithms, TextBoost offers additional data science-driven features that further enrich the user experience:

-- **Folder Management within "Downloads"**: TextBoost provides the capability to organize files within the "Downloads" directory.
-The model can create subsections such as `modified/food`, `modified/space`, `modified/politics`, and more and store the respected pdf within their folder.
+- **Folder Management**: The model can create subsections such as `modified/food`, `modified/space`, `modified/politics`, and more and store the respected pdf within their folder.
 - **Text Summarization**: Textboost provides the capability to summarize the text within a given PDF.
 Optionally, the user can turn on this feature and the summarization will appear at the last page of the PDF.

 ## Usage